Admin — Analytics

 | Infra | Spend on underlying compute (Lambda, Aurora, S3) |

-| Tools | Spend on tool invocations (MCP calls, built-in tools, connectors) |
+| Tools | Spend on tool invocations (MCP calls, built-in tools, integrations) |

 | Invocations | Count of turn events in the period |